calaldees/teachingWorkshops/teacherTraining/whatIsATeacher.md

     * a form of qualitative research in which an author uses self-reflection and writing to explore anecdotal and personal experience and connect this autobiographical story to wider cultural, political, and social meanings and understandings
     * > autoethnographers are themselves the primary participant/subject of the research

+### Academic writing?

+TODO
+a codified knowledge base
+See writing

 ### Cognitive Bias